Yvonne202202/Coding-2-Final-Project/README.md

 }
 ```
 ## The challenges of development projects
-In the sound part I I would have liked to use ticker() to advance the clock, but after trying it I don't think it works as well as it does now.
+In the sound part I would have liked to use ticker() to advance the clock, but after trying it I don't think it works as well as it does now.

 ## Future plan
 I would like to create sphere of points that move to follow the rhythm of the sound.
 Like changing shape to follow the beat.